Trump, Harris and Bukele

 With the US presidential election a little more than nine weeks away, El Salvador is watching closely.
 President Nayib Bukele has his closest ties to members of Donald Trump's MAGA movement, but Trump is a fickle friend.
 Meanwhile Kamala Harris is likely to continue current US policy which now presents a friendly face to El Salvador and no longer denounces Bukele's trampling over principles of rule of law and judicial independence.

 Nayib Bukele enjoyed a close relationship with the Trump administration during 2019 and 2020, and in particular with the US Ambassador Ronald Johnson.
 Bukele met Donald Trump on the sidelines of the United Nations General Assembly in 2019, and several high level officials came to El Salvador to meet with Bukele’s government.
-Trump was happy because of Bukele’s willingness to cooperate with Trump administration’s efforts to control migration.
+Trump was happy because of Bukele’s willingness to cooperate with the Trump administration’s efforts to control migration.
 Bukele cooperated despite Trump’s attempts to cancel Temporary Protected Status and calling El Salvador a “shithole country.”

 But it is important to understand Trump’s view of the world and migrants.
 In that worldview, El Salvador is the country which sends MS-13 members over the US border to terrorize US citizens.
 Despite the admiration for Bukele espoused by the MAGA crowd, in his current election campaign Trump has once again returned to his singular view of El Salvador – it produces dangerous migrants.